-Management Practice How Does It Help Reduce Risk? allotments, strays and recovery efforts, according to the terms and conditions of their authorization(s) or permit(s)/lease(s).
-When trailing domestic sheep through areas where there is a potential for contact with wild sheep, the permittee/lessee will use the appropriate combination of close herding, multiple herders, and well-trained herd dogs to keep the sheep bunched and to minimize the risk of strays.
-Any strays will be gathered and moved back with the herd as soon as possible or removed from BLM lands as the trailing occurs.
+Management Practice How Does It Help Reduce Risk? the herd as soon as possible or removed from BLM lands as the trailing occurs.
+When trailing in areas where physical separation cannot be assured, and where trucking is a viable option, use trucking instead of trailing.
 Reduces the risk of stray domestic sheep coming into contact with bighorn sheep.
-When trailing in areas where physical separation cannot be assured, use trucking instead of trailing.
-Reduces the risk of stray domestic sheep coming into contact with bighorn sheep.
 Maximum band size will be 1250 ewes (this number does not include lambs) on any allotment.
-Increases the ability of the sheep herder to retain control of domestic sheep At least one herder is required to be with the sheep.
+Increases the ability of the sheep herder to retain control of domestic sheep.
+At least one herder is required to be with the sheep.
 A herder will remain in the sheep camp during the night.
 Any bands of yearlings over 1000 will require two herders.
-Increases the ability of the sheep herder to retain control of domestic sheep No scheduled lambing of domestic sheep will occur on BLM lands.
+Increases the ability of the sheep herder to retain control of domestic sheep.
+No scheduled lambing of domestic sheep will occur on BLM lands.
 Reduces the number of domestic sheep being separated from the herd during lambing.
 The permittee/lessee will retrieve and remove sick or physically infirm domestic sheep or goats from the herd as soon as possible.
 Animals that are too far from roads to be removed will be terminated.
 Under no circumstances will injured or sick livestock be left behind.
 Reduces the risk of stray domestic sheep coming into contact with bighorn sheep.
 RISK: Bighorn being unusually attracted to domestic sheep herds The permittee/lessee will decrease inter-species attraction by only turning out ewes and nannies that are known to be pregnant or with lamb(s) during the grazing period in areas of potential for contact with wild sheep.
 Grazing domestic ewes while in estrus heightens the possibility of contact between wild sheep and domestic sheep or goats.
 Domestic sheep grazing on the Sapinero Mesa Allotment in the fall will stay on the east side of the allotment after October 1 st to avoid bighorn habitat on the west side of the allotment during the bighorn rutting season.
 Reduces the likelihood of rutting rams interacting with domestic ewes.
 Salt supplements will be placed on rocky areas.
 Herders will place only as much salt as the sheep will consume in one night.
 Reduces the attraction of domestic sheep bedding grounds to bighorn sheep seeking salt.
-RISK: Diseased domestic sheep on the landscape The permittee/lessee will prevent the turnout of sheep or goats with observed or known respiratory infection or disease (e.g., Mycoplasma or Pasteurella-type pneumonia bacteria) on grazing allotments or trailing routes, or for use in vegetation management activities, or authorized/recreational activities.
+RISK: Diseased domestic sheep or the landscape The permittee/lessee will prevent the turnout of sheep or goats with observed or known respiratory infection or disease (e.g., Mycoplasma or Pasteurella-type pneumonia bacteria) on grazing allotments or trailing routes, or for use in vegetation management activities, or authorized/recreational activities.
 Reduces the likelihood of domestic sheep carrying diseases that could be transmitted to bighorn sheep.